Exi666/data_viewer/README.md

 * fix display in hover in upper plot
 * visual improvements like station title and correct x-axis name
 * map area dynamically (now tyrol, south-tyrol and trentino)
+* display proper DataTable
+  * make it editable and store edits
 * etc....

 Sample Data is just some random data with no corresponding real stations!
 Just for presentation of the data viewer!